Collisteru/collisteru.net/content/blog/europe_2024/europe_2024.md

 * Les Invalides ← Napoleon’s lavish tomb is here, and there’s a good museum of French military history.
 * Le Musée de Cluny ←- The museum of the Middle Ages in Paris.
 It houses the famous Lady and the Unicorn tapestry, which is well worth the visit.
- *Muséum National d’Histoire Naturelle ← It’s in Le Jardin des Plantes.
-The largest collection of taxidermy I’ve ever seen, largely collected during the colonial.
+* Muséum National d’Histoire Naturelle ← It’s in Le Jardin des Plantes.
+The largest collection of taxidermy I’ve ever seen, largely collected during France's colonial epoch.
 All signs and descriptions are in French.
 * La Grand Mosquée de Paris ← The first Mosque in Paris, built after the First World War to commemorate Muslim combatants for France.
 It’s a fantastic example of Islamic Architecture and open to tourists.
 * La Défense ← The modernist district of Paris, it has many skyscrapers.
 * La Bibliothèque Nationale de France ← Along with La Défense, it is another of the Grands Travaux of François Mitterand.
 It’s a monumental modernist library, with four great L-shaped towers that surround a garden.